 Chris was mentored in popular education by leaders of the League of Revolutionary Black Workers, the Union of the Homeless, and the Welfare Rights Organization.
 As Education Director for The People’s Forum, he is excited to continue this grassroots educational tradition.

-A first-generation college student, Chris received his BA from the University of Pennsylvania and his MPhil from the CUNY Graduate Center.
-Currently, he is a PhD candidate, also at the Graduate Center, under Professor David Harvey.
+A first-generation college student, Chris received his BA from the University of Pennsylvania and his MPhil and PhD from the CUNY Graduate Center under Professor David Harvey.

 Contact Chris at firstname.lastname@example.org

 Director of Food Services

 Kimberly is the Director of Food Services, overseeing the coffee bar and the kitchen by day, and by night planning the many events that are part of the life of The People’s Forum.

 She has founded and built several cafés in NYC, but her roots are in Podunk, the community center-cum-tea room that The New York Times called “ineffably charming” and which was a hot spot for indie music makers and film producers during its 14-year run.
 Trip Advisor said it was a “place that fosters a real sense of community,” while the Huffington Post considered it “laid back and quirky.”
 Before Podunk, Kimberly worked as an editor for the women’s community website, iVillage, and a parenting site, Family Wonder.
 She has published several children’s books, many of them featuring conversations over meals.

 She hopes to invite people to share their minds and their hearts in a welcoming environment created to remind us of our better angels.

 David is the General Manager at The People’s Forum where he handles administrative responsibilities and supports the efficient operation of The People’s Forum.